adobe/stock-api-libjava/README.md

     }
 ```
 #### License Response
-After calling various APIs in `License` class, reponse is returned in the form of `LicenseResponse`.
+After calling various APIs in `License` class, response is returned in the form of `LicenseResponse`.
 It contains following fields.
 All class objects used in response are defined below.

 |Request Parameter| Getter Methods | Related Class     |Description|
 |---|---|---|---|